cloudflare/cloudflare-docs/content/load-balancing/understand-basics/session-affinity.md

 {{</Aside>}}

-### Zero Downtime Failover
+### Zero-Downtime Failover

-Zero Downtime Failover automatically sends traffic to origin servers within a pool during transient network issues.
+Zero-Downtime Failover automatically sends traffic to origin servers within a pool during transient network issues.
 This helps reduce errors shown to your users when issues occur in between active health monitors.

 You can enable one of three options: